ArvinteRazvan/News_Classifier/posts/readMe.txt

-Here are the posts with their data. \n
+Here are the posts with their data.
 From this folder the user should extract the information of the news.